 Warm Autumn skin appears soft due to its low to medium contrast in features.
 It can range from fair to dark (with ethnic skin types this must be considered within your race, if you are fair or dark).
 The skin may have a yellow or peachy undertone.

 Despite sharing the same warm undertones, Spring and Autumn have very different colourings and confusing them could signal disaster for your wardrobe colour palette.
-This is why it’s absolutely crucial that you complete a thorough colour analysis for accurate results.

 If you’re struggling to tell the difference between warm and cool colours, then check out my warm colours blog for a step-by-step breakdown.

 It’s worth noting that although your colours are warm and muted this doesn’t limit you to just the deep earthy colours.
 The warmth compliments your natural glow, as for the intensity of the colour that depends on your natural contrast between your skin and hair.
 For example, blush pink can look amazing on an Autumn type with much softer features, but if you have a medium-high contrast, deeper mahogany and browns are going to be more harmonious.
 They key to wearing harmonious colours for those with warm and soft features is the matching the warmth and the contrast intensity.

 - Every shade of warm green (forest green, army green, moss green, olive green, kiwi green)

 - Deep reds